 Foreigners can express their intention to apply for asylum before any state or local authority, which has the duty to inform the police.[1]
 From the moment someone has expressed an intention to apply for international protection, they cannot be deported from the country in accordance with the IPA.[2]

 According to Article 35 IPA, an individual who has entered Slovenia illegally must express their intention to apply for international protection within the shortest time possible.
 Failure to do so is one of the grounds that can lead to a rejection of the asylum application as manifestly unfounded in the Accelerated Procedure.[3]
-Whether the individual applied in the shortest time possible must be decided based on the individual case.
-The application cannot be considered as manifestly unfounded solely on this ground.[4]
+The application cannot be considered as manifestly unfounded solely on this ground.
+Whether the individual applied in the shortest time possible must be decided based on the individual case.[4]
 Individuals who express an intention to apply for international protection in due time are exempt from any penalties regarding illegal entry.[5]

 The “preliminary procedure”

-In line with the amendments of the IPA the police can also establish other circumstances that are relevant for the asylum procedure.[7]
-It is not clear what those circumstances are and what is the extent of the police’s authority.
-The police make a report about the procedure and any circumstances identified, before giving it to the Migration directorate as part of the registration form.[8]
-During the procedure they also take a short statement regarding the reasons for applying for international protection.
-The police documentation is part of the asylum procedure, and statements made during the preliminary procedure are used in practice to identify inconsistencies between the applicant’s statements, and form part of the credibility assessment of the applicant.
-This is problematic, since in practice individuals in the police procedure often do not have a translator, and the procedures are not conducted individually, meaning that individuals do not have the opportunity to make individual statements at this stage.[9]
+In accordance with the amended IPA, the police can also establish other circumstances that are relevant for the asylum procedure.[7]
+It is not clear what those circumstances are and what is the extent of the police’s authority in this regard.
+The police make a report about the procedure, together with any circumstances identified, and forwards it to the Migration directorate as part of the registration form.[8]
+During the procedure, the police also take a short statement regarding the reasons for applying for international protection.
+The documentation of the police procedure is part of the asylum procedure, and statements made during the preliminary procedure are used in practice to identify inconsistencies between the applicant’s statements, and form part of the credibility assessment of the applicant.
+This is problematic considering that the police procedure often takes place without an interpreter and is not conducted individually, which means that individuals do not have the opportunity to make individual statements at this stage.[9]

 Lodging of the application

-The application is then lodged at the Migration directorate.
+The application is then lodged with the Migration directorate.
 However, the officials who conduct the lodging of the application are not the same as those who take the final decision on the application.
 In the process of lodging the application, the individual is asked to state their personal information and describe the journey from their country of origin to their arrival in Slovenia.
 They also give a brief statement about their reasons for applying for international protection.

-The practice does not allow persons any privacy during the lodging of the application.
-In addition, since officials of the Migration directorate are rarely present while applicants fill out the form the interpreters are de facto leading the procedure, answering the questions and helping foreigners although they are not qualified and do not have the official authorisation for such conduct.
-The applicants are not able to list all of the reasons for asking for asylum on the forms, the main reason for this being literacy and lack of proper information and guidance.
-Nonetheless, their statements made in the written application are used in the credibility assessment.
-In 2022, 840 applications were lodged in writing and none was lodged electronically.[19]
+This practice does not allow asylum seekers any privacy during the lodging of the application.
+In addition, the interpreters are often de facto leading the procedure, answering the questions and helping foreigners although they are not qualified and do not have the official authorisation to do so.
+Furthermore, for reasons including illiteracy, lack of information and guidance, applicants are not able to list all the reasons for which they seek asylum on the forms.
+Nevertheless, their statements made in the written application are used in the credibility assessment.
+Due to the increase of asylum seekers the majority of applications were lodged in writing in 2023.
+Out of 7,261 applications lodged in 2023, 5,434 applications (75%) were lodged in writing, and none was lodged electronically.[27]

 [1] Article 42(1) IPA.